Jon-Becker/research/papers/diving-into-decompilation/README.md

   ...
   ```

   ## The Solidity Dispatcher

   Heimdall-rs uses this disassembled code to search for `JUMPI` statements in the dispatch lookup table, which is used to determine the function that is being called.
 In the Ethereum Virtual Machine (EVM), functions are called by passing a function selector as the first 4 bytes of the calldata.
-The function selector is a hash of the function signature, which is the function name and its corresponding arguments.
+The function selector is the first 4 bytes of the keccak256 hash of the function signature, which is the function name and its corresponding arguments.
 For example, the function signature `transfer(address,uint256)` would be converted into the function selector `0xa9059cbb`.

   The dispatch lookup table is a mapping of function selectors to the corresponding function address (as a program counter).
 It is used to determine which function is being called by the first 4 bytes of the calldata.
-Typically, `CALLDATALOAD(0)` is used to load the first 4 bytes of the calldata, and then the function selector is compared to the function selectors in the dispatch lookup table to determine which function is being called.
+Typically, `AND(PUSH4(0xFFFFFFFF), CALLDATALOAD(0))` is used to load the first 4 bytes of the calldata, and then the function selector is compared to the function selectors in the dispatch lookup table to determine which function is being called.
 If a match is found, the program jumps to the corresponding location in the bytecode.

   For example, the following assembly shows this dispatch table in action for the WETH contract *[0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)*: